Maaaartin/adb-desktop/docs/README.md

 ### Mac

 Move the `*.dmg` file to `Applications` folder, start the application and if needed, grand ADB Desktop permission by going to `System Preferences -> Privacy and Security` and click the lock icon.

+## Description

+ADB Desktop needs to be specified an absolute path to the ADB binary.
+To do so go so `Settings` tab and locate the file.

+Application provides UI for ADB, ADB shell and Emulator console.